UCLA Competitive Edge: Summer Transition Program to the Doctorate

 All Competitive Edge Fellows are expected to participate in all Competitive Edge activities and programs including the Competitive Edge Welcome & Program Orientation and Program Closing.
 Any absences will result in a reduction of the Fellow’s Competitive Edge summer stipend.
 Additionally, Competitive Edge Fellows are expected to adhere to the following:

-• Meet with their assigned faculty mentor (virtually, in-person, via telephone) to agree upon both (1) the proposed summer research project and (2) accompanying draft research statement for either the National Science Foundation (NSF) Graduate Research Fellowship Program (GRFP), or Ruth L. Kirschstein Institutional National Research Service Award (T32) Research Plan;
+• Meet with their assigned faculty mentor (virtually, in-person, via telephone) to agree upon both (1) the proposed summer research project and (2) accompanying draft research statement/overview for either the National Science Foundation (NSF) or Graduate Summer Research Mentorship (GSRM);

-• Attend at least one UCLA Graduate Writing Center (GWC) consultation appointment for feedback on your draft grant research statement;
+• Attend at least one UCLA Graduate Writing Center (GWC) consultation appointment for feedback on your draft grant research statement/ overview;

 • Provide proof of California health insurance before the program start date;

-• Schedule and attend weekly meetings with your faculty mentor to discuss your summer research project and draft grant research statement;
+• Schedule and attend weekly meetings with your faculty mentor to discuss your summer research project and draft grant research statement/ overview;

 • Access online, virtual resources that provide information about life as a Graduate Student in UCLA and Los Angeles;